provegard/tinyws/README.md

 Version 0.00000001...
 Currently it's an application instead of a reusable library.
 Very experimental and very much a hack.

-It passes test case 1.1.1 of [autobahn-testsuite](https://github.com/crossbario/autobahn-testsuite).
+It passes all implemented tests of [autobahn-testsuite](https://github.com/crossbario/autobahn-testsuite).

 ## Author